Hongjiew/Hongjiew.github.io/_pages/about.md

   - /about.html
 ---

-I am Hongjie Wang (王泓杰), a third-year Ph.D. candidate in the [Department of Electrical and Computer Engineering](https://ece.princeton.edu/) at Princeton University, supervised by [Prof. Niraj K. Jha](https://scholar.google.com/citations?user=R-z1R84AAAAJ&hl=en&oi=ao).
-Before that, I received my B.S. degree with honor from Peking University (June 2021).
-I worked with [Prof. Yingyan Lin](https://eiclab.scs.gatech.edu/pages/team.html) and [Prof. Priyanka Raina](https://priyanka-raina.github.io/) as a research intern at Rice University and Stanford University, respectively.
+I am Hongjie Wang (王泓杰), a third-year Ph.D. candidate in the [Department of Electrical and Computer Engineering](https://ece.princeton.edu/) at Princeton University, supervised by Prof. [Niraj K. Jha](https://scholar.google.com/citations?user=R-z1R84AAAAJ&hl=en&oi=ao).
+Before that, I received my *B.S. degree with honor* from Peking University (June 2021).
+Mentored by Dr. [Yuchen Liu](https://lychenyoko.github.io/), I worked as a research scientist intern at [Adobe Research](https://research.adobe.com/).
+I also worked with Prof. [Yingyan Lin](https://eiclab.scs.gatech.edu/pages/team.html) and Prof. [Priyanka Raina](https://priyanka-raina.github.io/) as a research intern at Rice University and Stanford University, respectively.

-My research focues on the efficiency of Machine Learning models, including but not limited to: (1) Vision Transformers; (2) Diffusion Models; (3) Vision-Language Models (Multimodal Generative Models); (4) State Space Models.
 You can find more information in my [CV](https://hongjiew.github.io/files/resume.pdf).

+My research focuses on the efficiency of Machine Learning models, including but not limited to: (1) Vision Transformers, (2) Diffusion Models, (3) Vision-Language Models (Multimodal Generative Models), and (4) State Space Models.
+My research aims to make their training and inference more efficient and thus enable scaling them up for generation with higher quality.
+My recent projects focus on the hardware-agnostic efficiency enhancement of them, but I am also interested in the software-hardware co-design to boost their throughputs.

-Please feel free to reach out via [hongjiewang@princeton.edu](hongjiewang@princeton.edu) if you share similar interests with me!
-I am glad to chat explore opportunities for collaboration.
+Please feel free to reach out via hongjiewang@princeton.edu if you share interests similar to mine!
+I am glad to chat and explore opportunities for collaboration.

 ## Recent News